pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/project-ubersinnlich-kesslers-folly.md

 ### Chapter 12: Annihilation

 The plunge became a dissolution.
 U-3523, mortally wounded and psychically assaulted, surrendered to the depths not just under the laws of pressure and gravity, but under the actively hostile geometry of R'lyeh itself.
 The screech of tearing metal mingled with the roar of incoming water and sounds that had no place in the natural world – vast, grinding harmonies, chitinous clicks that echoed within the skull, and the omnipresent, soul-crushing hum of the awakened entity.
-Darkness was near absolute, broken only by the frantic, dying beams of hand-torches and the ghastly green luminescence filtering through viewports that seemed to bend and warp like heated glass, casting an eerie jade glow across the chaos.
+Darkness was near absolute, broken only by the frantic, dying beams of hand-torches and the hellish green luminescence filtering through viewports that seemed to bend and warp like heated glass, casting an eerie jade glow across the chaos.

 Korvettenkapitän Richter felt the icy water rise past his waist, then his chest, the cold seeping into his bones, numbing him against the horror.
 The pressure wasn't just external; it felt as if the crushing weight of the Pacific depths was manifesting *inside* the U-boat, condensing reality itself like carbon compressing into diamond under geological time.
 The psychic presence of the Great Old One filled everything, eroding thought, dissolving identity into a slurry of primal fear.
 It felt like the gravity of a collapsing star, pulling not just matter, but sanity and the very laws of physics into its singularity.